jupyterhub/binder/doc/tutorials/dockerfile.rst

    ``Dockerfile``, it does not invalidate the build cache of mybinder.
 Thus, if available, the the cached repository will be used even after changes to the repository.

 5. It must accept command arguments.
-The Dockerfile will effectively be launched as:

    .. code-block:: sh